njkaiser/nu_jackal_autonav/README.md

 4. `roslaunch winter_project gmapping_demo.launch`

     Again, this is similar to its `jackal_navigation` counterpart.
-It starts `gmapping` and a `pointcoud_to_laserscan` node, since `gmapping` needs a `LaserScan` topic to function.
+It starts `gmapping` and a `pointcoud_to_laserscan` node (since `gmapping` needs a `LaserScan` topic to function).
 Run this to make a map of whatever environment(s) Jackal will be navigating in.
 Drive around using the joystick controller until you're satisfied with the costmap (viewable via RViz).
 Only 1 map is needed for each environment.
 Also, please note you'll need to save the map once you're satisfied with it by running `rosrun map_server map_saver -f map-name-goes-here` in a separate terminal.

 5. `roslaunch winter_project amcl_demo.launch`

     This is the heart of Jackal's navigational capabilities.
 When working correctly, this node estimates the robot's pose in the map.
-The launch file starts [AMCL][8] and `pointcoud_to_laserscan` (to emulate a LaserScan topic needed for AMCL).
-You'll need to modify the `map_file` parameter to point to the map file created in the last step.
+The launch file starts [AMCL][8] and `pointcoud_to_laserscan` (AMCL also needs a LaserScan topic).
+You'll need to modify the `map_file` parameter to point to the map you created in the last step (preferably stored in `maps` directory).

 6. `roslaunch winter_project view_rviz.launch`

     This runs one of two RViz sessions.
 If you're running `gmapping_demo` or `amcl_demo`, you'll need to append `config:=amcl` to the launch command.
 With this running, you can:
     - send a pose estimate to `AMCL`
-    - send a goal pose to `move_base`
+    - send a navigation goal to `move_base`
     - control the robot using convenient and intuitive sliders
     - view the full Velodyne pointcloud
     - view the pointcloud used for determining costmap values
     - view the particle array of the particle filter
     - view the local and global costmaps
     - view the camera feed
-    - view the local/global paths
+    - view the local and global paths
     - view the emulated laser scan (used by `gmapping`/`AMCL`)

 ## Other Considerations
 - you might need a decent, dedicated router for fast and uninterrupted data transfer
 - if the laser location is changed, it will need to be updated in the URDF
-- all parameters were set for vinyl lab floors, which is somewhat slick - different environments may require re-tuning
+- all parameters were set for vinyl lab floors, which are somewhat slick - different environments may require retuning
-- nearby obstacle proximity was always close when developing/tuning, so parameters may need adjusting if this is used in a more open area
+- nearby obstacles were always close proximity when developing, so parameters may need adjusting if this is used in a more open area
-- the lab this was developed in is also a highly dynamic environment, so this may change some of the parameters as well
+- this was developed in a highly dynamic environment, which may also require retuning some parameters as well
-- most of these modifiable parameters are stored in yaml or launch files in the `params` or `launch` directories, respectively
+- most of the modifiable parameters are stored in yaml or launch files in the `params` or `launch` directories, respectively
-- if navigation isn't working or acting funny, check that `base_local_planner` isn't set to `custom_planner/CustomPlanner`, since I'm not finished developing it yet (see [this file][12])
+- if navigation is acting funny or not working at all, check that `base_local_planner` isn't set to `custom_planner/CustomPlanner` in [launch/include/move_base.launch][12], since I'm not finished developing it yet
+- OpenCV 2.4 was used, I have not checked compatibility with OpenCV 3
+- PCL 1.7 was used, I have not checked compatibility with newer versions

 ## Future Work
-Currently, I'm working on a custom local planner plugin to replace the default [DWA][13], since it doesn't work that well for this specific robot setup.
-I plan to release it as separate package when it's complete.
+Currently, I'm working on a custom local planner plugin to replace the default [dwa_local_planner][13], since it's not ideal for this specific robot setup.
+I plan to release as a separate package when it's complete.

-I'm also working on an RViz plugin for canceling navigation goals, but haven't had much time to work on this one yet.
+I'm also working on an RViz plugin for canceling navigation goals, but haven't had much time to work on this yet.

 <!-- File Locations -->